“Do I really need to break in my subwoofer?”

 - Tone Generator, your phone will work for this; download a tone generator app from your app store.

 - 3.5 mm jack to RCA so you can plug your phone directly into your amplifier.

 - A solid mounting surface for your woofer.
 Do NOT free air your woofer with the back-plate against a surface as the woofer can’t breath.
 We suggest mounting your woofer in a piece of wood with enough area on either side so you can suspend it between to chairs or tables.
 Make sure you weigh the sides down so it can’t “walk off.”

 - A clean signal.
 You can mount your SoundQubed amplifier and use the remote knob to see this signal.

 - 20-24 hours of free time.

 Now that you have gathered your tools, you can begin the break in process.
 Play a sine sweep of 30 Hz-60 Hz.
-If your app cannot do this, play a 40 Hz tone for the duration of the break in.
+If your app cannot do this, play a 40 Hz tone.
 We suggest 20-24 hours for a solid break in time.
 You can set it with a good clean signal overnight.
 Once this is done you are ready to install and be on your way.

 NOTE: During Option II Please check frequently to make sure your woofer is staying cool.
 If you aren’t able to free-air your woofers, you’ll need to break them in with 40-48 hours of playtime installed in the enclosure.